nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 Within the `Patient` resource:

-- The following fields SHALL be populated as a minimum:
+- The following fields SHALL be populated as a minimum to allow the provider system to perform a PDS trace:
   - `identifier` with the patient's NHS number
   - `name` including `family` and `given`, with the `use` element set to `official`.
     - No more than one instance of `name` where `use` is set to `official` SHALL be provided.
   - `birthDate`

-- The following fields SHOULD be populated:
+- The following fields SHOULD be populated, to create the patient's record in the provider system:
   - `gender`
-  - `address` with home address details, with `use` set to `home`.
+  - `address` with the patient's address(es).
 No more than one instance of each `use` SHALL be populated.
-  - `telecom` with telephone details for the patient, with `use` of `home`, `work` or `mobile`, and `system` of `phone`.
+  - `telecom` with the patient's telephone number(s), with `use` of `home`, `work` or `mobile`, and `system` of `phone`.
 No more than one instance of each `use` SHALL be populated.
-  - `telecom` with the email address for the patient if available, with `system` of `email`.
+  - `telecom` with the patient's email address if available, with `system` of `email`.
 No more than one instance of this SHALL be populated.
+  - a single instance of `nhsCommunication` if available, specifically the `language` and `interpreterRequired` sub-elements

+    {% include important.html content="If the above *\"SHOULD\"* fields are not provided, the provider system will use demographics retrieved from PDS in order to create the patient's record." %}

 - The following fields MAY be populated in order to record temporary details known to the consuming system:
   - `telecom` with temporary telephone details, with the `use` of `temp` and `system` of `phone`.
 No more than one instance of this SHALL be populated.